nadiafernandes/email-service/README.md

 ## Problem/Solution description
 - Possibility to send emails, and to check/delete sent emails.
 - The emails are stored in a queue as not processed (pendent).
 Only after sent the status is set as processed.
-- In this case of the internet failure or one of the email providers fail the email continue pendent.
+- In case of client internet connection failure or one of the email providers fail the email continue pendent.
 - To guarantee that the user has the email sent, two different email providers are used (e.g., sendgrid and mailgun).
 - If the first one fail the second one will be used.
+The email will never be sent by both email providers.
 - Every second the process is called again to try to sent the pendent emails.

 ## Technical choices